 First, let’s unravel the mystery surrounding this tool.
-A drill gauge also referred to as a drill bit gauge, is a device that measures the size of drill bits.
+A drill gauge, also referred to as a drill bit gauge, is a device that measures the size of drill bits.
 This instrument can be made of different materials, such as metal, plastic, or even hardened steel.
 It usually comes as a rectangular, oval, or round plate with a series of holes of various diameters.
-Each hole is accurately marked with the size of the drill bit it corresponds to.
+Each hole is accurately marked with the size of the drill bit to which it corresponds.
 The range of sizes available on a gauge can vary greatly depending on its intended use.

 What is a Drill Gauge?